rrumale/machine-learning-live-labs/use-case/use-case.md

   ![customer-data-2](./images/customer-data-2.png)

-Since the data already has the buy insurance and LTV information along with the other data, we can use all this information in machine learning to "train" and build a model that can predict new customer outcomes for buy insurance and LTV.
+Since the data already has the buy insurance and LTV information and the other data, we can use all this information in machine learning to "train" and build a model that can predict new customer outcomes for buy insurance and LTV.

 3. Consider the following new customer records with the buy insurance column empty.